marcusig/meta-slider-schedule-slides/readme.txt

 == Description ==

-** This plugin is an addon and requires [Metaslider](https://wordpress.org/plugins/ml-slider)
+**This plugin is an addon and requires [Metaslider](https://wordpress.org/plugins/ml-slider)**

 **Features**

 * Adds a "Schedule" tab to each slide, with start / end date and time
 * Adds a "Hide slide" checkbox, to easily prevent a slide from being displayed, without having to delete it.
+* [NEW] Adds a Admin Title field, for an easier organization/quick review of the slides.

 **Translations**